How to Install OpenShot on Linux Mint 22 and 21

 Update OpenShot on Linux Mint

 APT and stable PPA installs update through the normal package manager.
-The command below refreshes package metadata and upgrades only OpenShot.
+Refresh package metadata and upgrade only the OpenShot packages.

 Update the Flatpak build through the same system-scope remote you used for installation.